Frequently asked questions & answers for prospective issuers who would like to get financing from Fundaztic platform.

 Fundaztic only allows for a maximum of 2 fundings per common owner / partners / guarantor at any one time; provided the 1st successful funding has been promptly serviced (repaid) for at least 12 months or have been fully settled.

 YES.
-You are encouraged to do so because it will increase the chances of your funding being successful if supported by more people.
+You are encouraged to do so because it will increase the chances of your funding being successful if it is supported by more people.

 NO. You are not allowed to fund your own notes.